mikessh/oncofuse/README.txt

-5_SEGMENT_TYPE	Indicates whether breakpoint is located within either exon or intron 5_SEGMENT_ID	Indicates number of exon or intron where breakpoint is located 5_COORD_IN_SEGMENT	Indicates coordinates for breakpoint within that exon/intron 5_FULL_AA	Length of translated 5' FPG in full amino acids 5_FRAME	Frame of translated 5' FPG
+5_SEGMENT_TYPE	Indicates whether breakpoint is located within either exon or intron 5_SEGMENT_ID	Indicates number of exon or intron where breakpoint is located 5_COORD_IN_SEGMENT	Indicates coordinates for breakpoint within that exon/intron 5_FULL_AA	Length of translated 5' fusion partner gene (FPG) in full amino acids 5_FRAME	Frame of translated 5' FPG

 (Same as 7 lines above for the 3' fusion partner gene)